 In simpler terms, companies are making their services so influential for customers that the latter willingly (or not) keep coming back.

 Why is It Important?

 It’s essential to give your customers a reason to come back after you have converted them for the first time (see more about types of online shoppers and how to convert them here).
-Offering your customers discounts, loyalty programs, and social share programs are all ways to build lifetime value with them.
+Offering your customers discounts, rewards or loyalty programs, and social share programs are all ways to build lifetime value with them.
 Innovative e-commerce features such as an app store, in-app payments, rewards, and one-click purchasing keep your clients returning again and again.
 People want to feel like a part of something bigger than themselves.

 Going the extra mile will be rewarding for your business and your customers.
 Let’s see why.

 If you invest in the relationship between you and your clients, you will make them more satisfied with your products.
 Customers value the personal approach and will always highly regard companies that use it in their marketing strategy.
 This strategy, also called relationship marketing, is a great way to improve loyalty.

 2. More sales over the long term

 Every company that invests in its customers will get more committed visitors.
 Instead of looking for products, they will try to find ways to add more items to their cart, even if they don’t have much money left in their banks, because they like you and your business!

 Customer commitment makes company growth possible.
 Repeat purchasers can help you invest more in adding extra personnel and investing in new customers, as you will have the available funds.